KarrLab/obj_tables/docs/migration.rst

 Many systems, including databases and web software frameworks provide tools that automate data migration.

 Packages that use Object model (:obj:`obj_model`) store data in Excel, csv or tsv files.
 The structure of the data in a file is defined by a schema that uses :obj:`obj_model`.
-The Object model *migration* module enables semi-automated migration of these data files.
+Object model *migration* enables automated migration of these data files.

 This page provides an overview of the concepts of Object model migration and detailed instructions on how to configure and use it.